Clangers: Production

 The first of the 26 episodes (aired as two series of 13 programmes each) was broadcast on BBC1 from 16 November 1969.
 The last edition of the second series was transmitted on 10 November 1972.

 However, there was also one final programme, a seven-minute election special entitled Vote for Froglet, broadcast on 10 October 1974 (the day of the General Election).
 Oliver Postgate said in a 2005 interview that he wasn't sure whether the 1974 special still existed, and it has been referred to as a "missing episode".
 In fact the whole episode is available from the British Film Institute.

 The original Mother Clanger puppet was stolen in 1972.
 Today, Major Clanger and the second Mother Clanger are on display at the Rupert Bear Museum.

 The Clangers grew in size between the first and last episodes, to allow Firmin to use an Action Man model figure in the episode "The Rock Collector".

 BBC's CBeebies channel and the American pre-school channel, Sprout, produced a new series for broadcasting in their 2015 schedules, with Michael Palin narrating in place of the late Oliver Postgate.
-The American pre-school channel Sprout were major funders and co-producers having commissioned the series in tandem with the BBC, with William Shatner narrating.
+Sprout were major funders and co-producers having commissioned the series in tandem with the BBC, with William Shatner narrating.

-In November 2015, The Clangers won the Best Pre-school Animation award at the BAFTAs.